Thyroid

 1. What is the thyroid gland and what does it do?

-• The thyroid is a small, butterfly-shaped gland located at the base of the neck.
-It produces hormones (thyroxine, T4, and triiodothyronine, T3) that regulate metabolism, energy production, and the functioning of many organs in the body.
+The thyroid is a small, butterfly-shaped gland at the base of the neck.
+It produces hormones (T4 and T3) that regulate metabolism, energy, and the functioning of many organs in the body.

 2. What are the symptoms of hypothyroidism (underactive thyroid)?